Debt Management Policies

 - GFOA Best Practice: Debt Management Policy – Best practices on debt structuring, issuance, management, and use of derivatives

 - WA Department of Commerce Bond Users Clearinghouse – Collects, analyzes, and publishes information on all bonds issued in the state and on local government outstanding general obligation debt

 - Association of Public Treasurers of the U.S. and Canada Debt Policy Certification – National certification program, includes a Debt Policy Handbook that you can order by phone.
 Handbook includes chapters on formulating a policy, legal and regulatory requirements, needs assessment and funding alternatives, issuance of obligations, administration of obligations, and using pertinent websites.

-- GFOA: An Elected Officials Guide: Debt Issuance (2005) - Introduction to the principles and practices of issuing debt including development of plans and debt policies before bonds are issued, the debt issue process, and outstanding debt management.
+- GFOA: An Elected Officials Guide: Debt Issuance (2005) – For-purchase publication provides introduction to the principles and practices of issuing debt including development of plans and debt policies before bonds are issued, the debt issue process, and outstanding debt management.

-- GFOA: Financial Policies (2012) - Step-by-step approach to developing and implementing financial policies, with a chapter devoted to debt management.
+- GFOA: Financial Policies (2012) – For-purchase publication provides step-by-step approach to developing and implementing financial policies, with a chapter devoted to debt management.